Kimserey/BlogArchive/20160414_proxies_in_websharper_how_when_where.md

 When I first started to play with WebSharper, everything was nice and clean.
 I was coding in my own world/sandbox/project whatever you want to call it.
 But the thing is that most of the time, we don't start from empty, blank project.
-What we do instead, is that we write code which integrate with an existing application.
+What we do instead, is that we write code which integrates with an existing application.
-And if we are lucky enough, we work in a project with a backend written in F# with a `Domain` library containing all the application domain written in F# as well.
+I was lucky enough to work on a project with a backend written in F# with a `Domain` library containing all the application domain written in F# as well.
 Being in this situation, the first think I tought of was:

 __Wouldn't it be amazing if I could use the `Domain` library directly in my webapp?__

-Well we can!
+Turns out it is absolutely possible!
 And we will see how in this post.
-There are multiple scenarios when referencing libraries.
-In this post we will address the following requirements:
+There are multiple scenarios when referencing libraries and in this post we will address the following requirements:
  1. I want to __only__ use the record types defined in `Domain` library
- 2. I want to use the record types __and/or__ the functions attached to the record types in `Domain` library
+ 2. I want to use the record types with the functions attached to the record types from `Domain` library
  3. I want to use the functions from a module in `Domain` library

 __The fastest way is to reference WebSharper in `Domain` libary and add `[<JavaScript>]` to the main module or to every types and functions.__